gadomski/gadomski.github.io/_posts/2022-02-18-dependency-protection-with-python-and-github-actions.md

 There are a multitude of tools available for testing, dependency management, and more.
 We are not here to make tooling recommendations or evaluations, and so will stick to an almost-vanilla setup with default Python.
-The only exception is [pytest](https://docs.pytest.org/en/7.0.x/), which is useful enough (in this author’s opinion) to warrant inclusion in this post.
+The only exception is [pytest](https://docs.pytest.org/en/7.0.x/), which is useful enough (in my opinion) to warrant inclusion in this post.

 ## Define dependencies

 The first step is defining your requirements in `setup.cfg` properly.

-> You’ll notice we use `setup.cfg` instead of `setup.py`. `setup.cfg` is a modern addition to Python, and in this author’s opinion should be preferred whenever possible.
+> You’ll notice we use `setup.cfg` instead of `setup.py`. `setup.cfg` is a modern addition to Python, and in my opinion should be preferred whenever possible.
 > Configuration should be static and simply defined, and not require Python code to create.

 Define your dependencies with lower bounds only, e.g.: